JetBrains/teamcity-documentation/topics/maven-server-side-settings.md

 ### Global Settings

 Maven _global-level_ settings are used from the `.xml` file in the default Maven location for the TeamCity server process: `${env.M2_HOME}/conf/settings.xml` or `${system.maven.home}/conf/settings.xml`.
-The global values of `M2_HOME` environment variable and` maven.home` JVM option are used set for the TeamCity server process.
+The global values of `M2_HOME` environment variable and `maven.home` JVM option are used set for the TeamCity server process.

-Since TeamCity 2019.2.1, you can also define credentials for accessing Maven repositories in the `mavenSettingsDsl.xml` file and upload it to the __Maven Settings__ of your _Root_ project.
-This allows storing custom libraries in private repositories and accessing them from all the subprojects of the _Root_ project using the predefined credentials.

 ### User-Level Settings